wang-q/cbp/README.md

       - Package creation
       - Testing framework

+For detailed information about development and build process, see the [Developer Guide](doc/developer.md).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.